-Even the most introverted author must get out and promote in order to sell books.
-Traditionally, authors use promotional methods such as feature stories in magazines and newspapers, interviews on radio shows, and appearances on TV.
-The more an author is in front of the public, the more likely his or her book will stand out from the thousands of other books published each year.
-The Internet has provided authors with a few more options for promotion and book advertising.
+Author promotion is a crucial part of how to market your book.
+Even the most introverted authors must get out and promote to sell books.
+Standard promotional methods include feature stories in magazines and newspapers, interviews on radio shows, and appearances on TV.
+The more an author is in front of the public, the more likely their book will stand out from the thousands of other books published each year.
+The internet has provided authors with a few more options for promotion and book advertising.
 So how should one go about author promotion and book advertising?

-Another marketing tactic authors can employ is to participate actively in Facebook, Twitter, and other social media sites.
-There, authors can discuss their books, and connect with their audiences to answer questions, and make friends.
-On social sites, authors can connect with other writers and build relationships with people who work in the media, and may potentially discuss the author on their own blogs and pages.
-A Facebook fan page can contain links to the website and to any videos that the author may also have developed.
-Sometimes a series of videos about topics related to the author’s publication attracts visitors who would also be interested in purchasing the book.
+Another book marketing tactic Smith Publicity recommends for authors is participating actively in Facebook, Twitter, and other social media sites.
+They are ideal places to discuss book content and connect with audiences to answer questions and build relationships.
+On social sites, authors can connect with other writers and people who work in the media, and some may ultimately plug the author on their blogs and pages.
+A Facebook fan page can contain links to the website and any videos the author may have developed.
+Sometimes a series of videos about topics related to the author’s work attracts visitors who would also be interested in purchasing the book.

-A third online marketing idea for authors is to guest-blog on blogs that already have good traffic.
+A third online book marketing idea for authors is to guest-post on blogs that have good traffic.
 The author can try connecting with the blog owner and ask to be interviewed about a forthcoming publication.
 Guest-blogging can benefit both the blog owner and the author.
-Since readers of the blog can number in the thousands, this is a great way to provide new content for the blog owner, and also to get the author in front of potential readers.
+Since blog readers can number in the thousands, it is a great way to provide new content for the blog owner and get the author in front of potential readers.
 Similar to guest-blogging, authors can also use forums to post comments on related topics.
-The author can provide a link back to his or her website in a signature associated with the post.
+The author can link back to their website in a signature associated with the post.

-Every author should set up a series of Google Alerts to be notified whenever something is posted online using his or her name, or the title of a publication.
-These alerts will go into the author’s email, and he or she can respond by thanking anyone who has written them.
+Every author should set up a series of Google Alerts to be notified whenever something is posted online using their name or the title of a publication.
+These alerts will go into the author’s email, and they can respond by thanking anyone who has written them.

-A final proven online promotion idea for authors is to create a free sample of some of the pages from their publications to lure people to your website.
-This free sample can also be placed on your social media pages so that it can be shared easily.
-Anything “free” on the web grabs people’s attention, and this “give-away” can be used as a tease to entice people to read the book.
+A final proven online book advertising idea is to create a free sample of some book pages to attract people to a website.
+This free sample can also be placed on social media pages so that it can be shared easily.
+Anything free on the internet grabs people’s attention, and a give-away can be used as a tease to entice people to read the book.